Robust Control for Signal Temporal Logic Specifications using Average Space Robustness: Introduction

-Additional quantitative semantics have recently been presented.
-The authors in \cite{donze2} not only define space robustness, but also time robustness and a combination of both.
-A measure based on the weighted edit distance has been proposed in \cite{jakvsic2016quantitative}, while \cite{brim2013robustness} equips STL quantitative semantics with the possibility to freeze operators.
-The connection between linear, time-invariant filtering and quantitative semantics has been made in \cite{rodionova2016temporal}.
-The quantitative semantics in \cite{akazaki2015time}, called averaged STL, extend the semantics in \cite{donze2} by so called averaged operators that average SR over certain time intervals, which naturally leads to space and time robustness.
-We remark that averaged STL will have a similar name to what we define as discrete average space robustness, however being a different type of quantitative semantics with fundamental differences that will be highlighted.
-LTL robustness has been considered in \cite{tabuada2015robust}.

-The contribution of this paper can be summarized as follows.
-First, we introduce discrete average space robustness (DASR) as new quantitative semantics over discrete-time, real-valued signals for STL.
-DASR has the advantage that it considers average satisfaction in contrast to SR which focuses on the worst case scenario, i.e., on a time instant where a specification is least satisfied.
-Unfortunately, unlike SR, DASR is not an under-approximation of the robustness degree.
-We will account for this drawback by including additional constraints into the optimization framework enforcing this under-approximation property.
-Second, we introduce the notion of the predicate robustness degree and argue that DASR gives better control performance measured in terms of this notion compared with SR. Third, a simplified version of ASR is directly incorporated into the cost function of an MPC framework for a subclass of STL formulas.
-We show that the encapsulated optimization problem can be written as a quadratic program.
+The main motivation of this paper is the lack of computationally efficient algorithms for formal methods-based control, especially for systems with fast dynamics where computation time is a critical resource.
+The contributions of this paper are as follows: we first introduce discrete average space robustness (DASR) as new quantitative semantics over discrete-time signals for STL.
+DASR semantics are computationally more tractable than SR, but are not an under-approximation of the robustness degree; however, we account for this drawback by including additional constraints into our proposed control strategy.
+Second, we introduce the notion of the predicate robustness degree and show in an example that DASR, used in an optimization framework, results in a higher predicate robustness degree than SR. Third, a simplified version of DASR is directly incorporated into the cost function of a MPC framework for a fragment of STL formulas.
+We show that the encapsulated optimization problem can be written as a convex quadratic program.
 Current approaches as in \cite{sadraddini,raman1,raman2} end up with mixed integer linear programs that become inherently nonconvex if SR is maximized.
-Instead, we directly maximize robustness against noise in a computationally efficient manner.
+We directly maximize robustness in a computationally efficient manner.
+Previous results of our work have been published in \cite{lindemann}.
+This paper extends \cite{lindemann} by giving geometrical robustness interpretations in terms of hyperplanes and introducing the predicate robustness degree.
+We motivate why DASR is a good choice for control and explain the $k_1$ calculation for the simplified version of DASR that is missing in \cite{lindemann}.